-A specialist four-year undergraduate degree course in Marketing and Hospitality Management is available within the School.
-This course adds hospitality management subjects to the full range of marketing subjects.
-These additional subjects include human resource management, tourism and hospitality law, together with hospitality management for hotels, resorts and restaurants.
-Students are provided with practical training at an approved training college as part of the course, adding to the richness of the degree.
+Undergraduate Marketing and Hospitality Management: A specialist four-year undergraduate degree program in Marketing and Hospitality Management is available within the School.
+This program adds hospitality management courses to the full range of marketing courses.
+These additional courses include human resource management, tourism and hospitality law, together with hospitality management for hotels, resorts and restaurants.
+Students are provided with practical training at an approved training college as part of the program, adding to the richness of the degree.
 Graduates will find careers in major hotels, resorts, airlines and tourism, both in general management as well as in marketing.